 We also tested the attractive, functional Coleman Hatteras Fast Pitch Shade, which can be fully sealed off from the elements, but its color-coded poles didn’t make up for the fact that the structure still had to be pitched like a traditional tent.
 Last year, we looked at the Kelty Cabana and Coleman Road Trip, but were unimpressed, considering that neither did anything better than the Genji, yet each took far longer to set up thanks to their more traditional tent-pole-and-clip support structures. —Abi Smigel Mullens

-If you prefer to use a traditional beach umbrella rather than a shelter, we recommend using a sand anchor to prevent it from blowing away and implicating you in an unintended beach-umbrella stabbing.
-We spent several hours researching sand anchor options and tested five top models on a blustery 25-knot day.
+If you prefer to use a traditional beach umbrella rather than a shelter, we recommend using a sand anchor to prevent it from blowing away.
+We spent several hours researching options and tested five top models on a blustery 25-knot day.
 After witnessing the cheaper Mainstays Sand Grabber, Ostrich Shade Anchor Bag, and Rio Brands and Seasonal Industries anchors fail in spectacular (and sometimes dangerous) fashion, we recommend spending about $40 on Tremendous’s Heavy Duty Umbrella Stand.
 It was one of just two anchors that held its ground through the strongest gusts.
 It’s basically just a 2-foot-long steel stake with an umbrella holder welded onto it.
 But it works—unlike the design used in most umbrellas with built-in anchors.

 If the Tremendous stand is ever unavailable, it’s worth spending more to get the AugHog Augbrella.
 Unlike the other, cheap plastic anchors, it feels sturdy, is backed by a three-year warranty, and is made in the USA.
 Thanks to its wide handle, I was able to screw the auger bit deep into the hard-packed sand of Folly Beach with no issue.
 Once it’s in, it’s in. —Chris Dixon